MDMA: During pregnancy

 MDMA is a moderately teratogenic drug (i.e., it is toxic to the fetus).
 In utero exposure to MDMA is associated with a neuro- and cardiotoxicity and impaired motor functioning.
 Motor delays may be temporary during infancy or long-term.
 The severity of these developmental delays increases with heavier MDMA use.
+MDMA has been shown to promote the survival of fetal dopaminergic neurons in culture.

 Overdose

 MDMA overdose symptoms vary widely due to the involvement of multiple organ systems.
 Some of the more overt overdose symptoms are listed in the table below.
 The number of instances of fatal MDMA intoxication is low relative to its usage rates.
 In most fatalities, MDMA was not the only drug involved.
 Acute toxicity is mainly caused by serotonin syndrome and sympathomimetic effects.
 Sympathomimetic side effects can be managed with carvedilol.
 MDMA's toxicity in overdose may be exacerbated by caffeine, with which it is frequently cut in order to increase volume.
 A scheme for management of acute MDMA toxicity has been published focusing on treatment of hyperthermia, hyponatraemia, serotonin syndrome, and multiple organ failure.